Here’s What You Need To Know About What's Happening In Germany Right Now

 On Sunday night, Merkel called on all sides to show responsibility.

-She is likely to appeal once again to the Social Democratic Party (SPD) to continue with the grand coalition that currently governs the country.
+She is likely to appeal once again to the SPD to continue with the grand coalition that currently governs the country.
 However, SPD leader Martin Schulz, who back in September led his party to its worst ever election result, has so far been adamant that the Social Democrats will not prop up Merkel again.

 The political landscape clearly shifted on Sunday, however.
 A change of heart within the SPD could also mean a change of leadership.